Full Mouth Reconstruction in Murrieta, CA

-Full mouth reconstruction typically involves general or restorative dentists (performing procedures like crowns, bridges and veneers), and can incorporate dental specialists like periodontists (specializing in the gums), oral surgeons, orthodontists (specializing in tooth movements and positions) and endodontists (specializing in the tooth pulp).
-If you feel like you need extensive dental work please come in for a complimentary evaluation Dr. Brown and Dr. Hendry can work as a team to solve your unique situation.
+Full mouth reconstruction typically involves general or restorative dentists (performing procedures like crowns, bridges, and veneers).
+It can incorporate dental specialists like periodontists (specializing in the gums), oral surgeons, orthodontists (specializing in tooth movements and positions), and endodontists (specializing in the tooth pulp).
+If you feel like you need extensive dental work, please come for a complimentary evaluation Dr. Brown and Dr. Hendry can work as a team to solve your unique situation.

 - Teeth that have been lost due to decay or trauma.